pdf-raku/PDF-API6/README.md

 $gfx.font = load-font( :family<Garuda>, :weight<bold>, :slant<oblique> );
 ```

-See also L<HarfBuzz::Subset>, which can be used to subset fonts, reducing the
+See also [HarfBuzz::Subset](https://harfbuzz-raku.github.io/HarfBuzz-Subset-raku), which can be used to subset fonts, reducing the
 size of PDF files.

 ```raku